 Having an artificial light source is not enough.
 Yes, you need to get enough light onto your set, but you need to sculpt and shape that light to create the dimension that will show your food in the best way.

-Also, you can also use simple black or white cardboard purchased inexpensively from a craft or dollar store.
+You can also use simple black or white cardboard purchased from a craft or dollar store.
 White will brighten your scene, while the black will absorb the light.

 Before you shoot, you should have an idea of what you want your final image to look like.
 Do you want the light to look soft and dimensional, or are you looking for striking contrast?

-For example, when I use a dish reflector with a honeycomb grid, I shoot it through an extra-large difusser.
+For example, when I use a dish reflector with a honeycomb grid, I shoot it through an extra-large diffuser.
 The diffusor becomes the light source, not my strobe.
-This mimics natural light closely, as if the light is coming through a window.
+This mimics natural light closely as if the light is coming through a window.